dyno-might/dyno-might.github.io/_posts/2023-06-20-second-system.md

 ## 9.

 So OK.
 You give your guardian AI full control of all the weapons systems, to make sure they aren't used for evil.
-And say give it the ability to monitor the world biosphere and autonomously release viruses, so that if my AI makes super-plauge, the guardian can quickly release anti-super-plague.
+And you give it the ability to monitor the world biosphere and autonomously release viruses, so that if my AI makes super-plauge, the guardian can quickly release anti-super-plague.
 And you use a different alignment strategy—perhaps you make it **supervised** by a less powerful AI or you make it **interpretable** so you can supervise it yourself.

 That's not super comforting, but say it works.
 Then notice a further problem: If whatever you did to align the guardian makes it less *effective*, (slower, less smart, less informed, smaller action space) then it will still lose if someone else builds an AI without those restrictions.